Welcome to the Twelfth block reveal

 This QAL is brought to you by Partners in Design: Where Friends and Fabric Meet.

-This realistic looking block pattern was created by Sandy Maxfield of SandyStar Designs.
-You can download it free on her blog here from now until September 24th, 2019.
-After then, the patterns in this QAL may not be available anymore or may be available for a small fee.
-Don’t delay, download them today.
+This 12.5″ (unfinished) block pattern was created by Bobbi Bridgeman @ Snowy Days Quilting.
+Visit Bobbi’s blog to download this cute pattern.
+The patterns in this QAL are available free now until November 16th, 2021 at 7:59 am Eastern time.
+After then, the patterns in this QAL may not be available anymore or may be available for a small fee through the designer.

 Tips and Tricks to Constructing this Block